+System Organ Class Adverse Reaction Frequency category calculated from clinical trials with selexipag

+Immune system disorders

+Hypersensitivity reactions Common

-System Organ Class Adverse Reaction Immune system disorders Hypersensitivity reactions Skin and subcutaneous tissue disorders Urticaria Angioedema
+Skin and subcutaneous tissue disorders

+Urticaria Common

+Angioedema Common

-Reporting suspected adverse effects
+Reporting of suspected adverse reactions

-Reporting suspected adverse reactions after registration of the medicinal product is important.
-It allows continued monitoring of the benefit-risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions at https://www.tga.gov.au/reporting-problems.
+Reporting suspected adverse reactions after authorisation of the medicine is important.
+It allows continued monitoring of the benefit/risk balance of the medicine.
+Healthcare professionals are asked to report any suspected adverse reactions https://pophealth.my.site.com/carmreportnz/s/

-4.9 OVERDOSE
+4.9 Overdose

-Isolated cases of overdose up to 3200 μg were reported.
+Isolated cases of overdose up to 3200 μ g were reported.
 Mild, transient nausea was the only reported consequence.
 In the event of overdose, supportive measures must be taken as required.
 Dialysis is unlikely to be effective because selexipag and its active metabolite are highly protein bound.

 Contact the Poisons Information Centre on 13 11 26 for advice on management of overdose.
+Contact the NZ National Poisons Centre on 0800 POISON (0800 764766) for advice on management of overdose.